HS116/Covid-Webscraper-with-Twitter-Bot/README.md

-# Scraping Coronavirus data using Beautiful Soup in Python and outputting country vs country comparisons using a Twitter API
+# Scraping various COVID-19 Data to create comparisons and tweeting the findings

 There are 3 components to this project: